 The name Barnafoss translates to the ‘waterfall of children’ but the tale of the name is quite a tragic one.
 The lore can be found in the famous Jón Árnason folklore books.

 It tells a story of a wealthy widow who lived at the farm Hraunsás (which exist in real life and you will pass when getting to the waterfall).
 The woman had two young boys.

 One night she, along with all of her farm-folk, she went out to attend an event at a church nearby.
 She asked the boys to stay behind and to not, under any circumstances, go out.
 But, as soon as she and her party had left the boys, did just as they had been told not to and followed.

-Upon hearing the news, their mother was understandably furious and ordered for the stone bridge to be removed immediately so that no one would ever get across Hvítá River alive.
-The waterfall has since been named Barnafoss or the ‘children’s’ waterfall’.
+Upon hearing the news, their mother was furious.
+She ordered for the stone bridge to be removed immediately so that no one would ever get across Hvítá River alive.
+The waterfall has since been named Barnafoss or the ‘children’s waterfall.’

 Barnafoss and Hraunfossar are the perfect waterfall combination to visit on a road trip out from Reykjavík.
 The drive will only take about 90 minutes and take you along a well-marked path, most of it along the famous Ring Road.

 Driving: Head north from the capital, passing mt.
 Esja and going through the Hvalfjarðargöng undersea tunnel.
-Once you are about to cross the river to Borgarnes you make a right turn to road 50.
+Once you are about to cross the river to Borgarnes, make a right turn to road 50.

 Joining a tour: your options are endless when it comes to tours visiting Barnafoss, you can simply go on a day tour out from Reykjavík or join a Ring Road excursion which includes wonderful stops all around the country including Barnafoss.
 See options below.